Ein Buch (auf Deutsch+Englisch) über die Renovierung und Erneuerung eines Hauses das ursprünglich 1920 in Ames, Iowa, gebaut wurde.

-A facsimile of my undergraduate portfolio is now available as a slim volume of 72 black & white pages.
+A facsimile of Mikesch Muecke’s undergraduate portfolio is now available as a compact volume of 72 black & white pages.

-The first volume of polytektonDesign, originally published in 2010, will be available soon online.
-It’s an A4 format black-and-white paperback chronicling my designs between 1978 and 1989, covering the formative years and the Bachelor of Design degree with a focus on architecture from the University of Florida.
+The first volume of polytektonDesign, originally published in 2010, was republished in 2017 and is available online now.
+It’s an A4 black-and-white paperback (386 pages) chronicling polytekton’s designs between 1978 and 1989, covering the formative years in Europe and the work done as part of the Bachelor of Design degree (with a focus on architecture) at the University of Florida.
 Numerous illustrations and photographs.
-More info about the book […]
+More info about the book can be found below.

 We just published the third edition of Opus 28 Emily: A House Organ by A. David Moore, edited by Miriam Zach and Mikesch Muecke.
 The book is a full-color chronicle of the installation of the pipe organ in the International Women Composers’ Library in Gainesville, Florida.